ray-project/ray/doc/source/serve/tutorials/web-server-integration.rst

 .. literalinclude:: ../../../../python/ray/serve/examples/doc/fastapi/fastapi_simple.py

-To scale this up, we define a Ray Serve backend containing our text model and call it from Python using a ServeHandle:
+To scale this up, we define a Ray Serve deployment containing our text model and call it from Python:

 .. literalinclude:: ../../../../python/ray/serve/examples/doc/fastapi/servehandle_fastapi.py